-During the past year our biomechanics staff performed analyses of human injury from rollovers and other incidents involving the use of off-road recreational vehicles.
-They also looked at the implications of using protective devices (such as restraint systems and helmets) on reducing potential injuries.
+During the past year our biomechanics staff performed analyses of human injury related to a variety of products including recreational vehicles, sporting goods, trucks, trains, aircraft and motor cars.
+They also looked at the implications of using protective devices (such as restraint systems and helmets) on reducing potential injuries and assessed injuries in the workplace, during recreational activities and in the home.